 What is Rape Myth Acceptance?

-The effects of sexualized violence in video games on RMA
+The effects of sexualised violence in video games on RMA

-Results showed no significant effects of sexualization: participants playing the sexualized female character in a violent video game did not increase RMA compared to those playing a non-sexualized female game character.
-However, this does not necessarily mean that sexualized violence has no effect on RMA.
+Results showed no significant effects of sexualisation: participants playing the sexualised female character in a violent video game did not increase RMA compared to those playing a non-sexualised female game character.
+However, this does not necessarily mean that sexualised violence has no effect on RMA.
 One of the author’s interpretations for this result relates to the game’s level of difficulty.
 Indeed, since all 82 participants won the fight against the male game character, they may have felt that they were interacting with a powerful female character that was perfectly able to dominate her male opponent.
-This was true irrespective of whether or not the female character was shown in a sexualized way.
+This was true irrespective of whether or not the female character was shown in a sexualised way.
 The dominating female character may have therefore outweighed any effect of her appearance on participants’ post-gaming RMA, and this will be taken into consideration for further studies.

 Interestingly, gaming experience (i.e., how often and how long participants usually play video games) turned out to be a crucial variable: participants who played video games more frequently were also more likely to accept rape myths after the video gaming episode.
 In addition, and perhaps not surprisingly, participants pre-existing gender role attitudes mattered: those holding traditional gender role attitudes as well as those who already had greater acceptance levels of rape myths were more likely to support rape myths after gaming.